sailamshama/sailamshama.github.io/_pages/about.md

   - /about.html
 ---

-EDIT
-DESIGN
-A multi-faceted, critical thinker with a B.ASc. in Engineering Physics from The University of Toronto.
+I am a multi-faceted, critical thinker based in Toronto.
+I recently earned my B.A.Sc. in Engineering Physics from The University of Toronto.
 As proud wearer of the Iron Ring, I am excited to fulfill the challenging roles needed by industries today.
-In particular, I am excited by Data Engineering and Analytics as it allows me to use my education to make an impact on teams.
+In particular, I am excited by Data Engineering and Analytics as it allows me to directly use my education to make an impact on teams.
 I enjoy picking up skills for fun so I can approach problems from as many angles as possible.
 A data-driven personal website
 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.